 The appeal to a self-selected standard of respect for sovereignty in the Soviet case, but not in others rightly angered the international community in its inconsistency and unfairness, significantly undermining the legitimacy of the US as an actor in the international system.
 To be sure, the US is not singular in lack of consistency on the global arena and similar examples could easily be invoked.

 The 21st century will, to an ever-greater degree, continue to create conditions in which the legitimacy of both national and global politics is understood in terms of fairness, reinforcing the importance of policymaking that acknowledges its ultimately emotional and neurochemical underpinnings.
 It is for that reason that states must be strongly concerned with the kind of power they want to project in the international arena.
 Previous concepts of “hard”, “soft”, or “smart” power leave the question of legitimacy insufficiently – or superficially – addressed.
-The only sustainable form of power in the 21st century is just power While Machiavellian practices cannot be expected to vanish completely, it is increasingly evident that meaningful and enduring leadership in the 21st century must be accompanied by responsible behavior and conduct that is largely perceived as ‘just’ and in respect of international law.
+The only sustainable form of power in the 21st century is just power.
+While Machiavellian practices cannot be expected to vanish completely, it is increasingly evident that meaningful and enduring leadership in the 21st century must be accompanied by responsible behavior and conduct that is largely perceived as ‘just’ and in respect of international law.

 Nayef Al-Rodhan

-Nayef Al-Rodhan is a Philosopher, Neuroscientist and Geostrategist.
-He holds an MD and PhD, and was educated and worked at the Mayo Clinic, Yale, and Harvard University in the US.
-He is an Honorary Fellow of St. Antony's College, Oxford University, UK, Head of the Geopolitics and Global Futures Program, Geneva Center for Security Policy, Switzerland, Senior Research Fellow, Institute of Philosophy, School of Advanced Study, University of London, UK, Member of the Global Future Councils at the World Economic Forum, and Fellow of the Royal Society of Arts (FRSA).
+Prof. Nayef Al-Rodhanis a Philosopher, Neuroscientist and Geostrategist.
+He holds an MD and PhD, and was educated and worked at the Mayo Clinic, Yale, and Harvard University.
+He is an Honorary Fellow of St. Antony's College, Oxford University; Head of the Geopolitics and Global Futures Department at the Geneva Center for Security Policy; Senior Research Fellow at the Institute of Philosophy, School of Advanced Study, University of London; Member of the Global Future Councils at the World Economic Forum; and Fellow of the Royal Society of Arts (FRSA).

-In 2014, he was voted as one of the Top 30 most influential Neuroscientists in the world, in 2017, he was named amongst the Top 100 geostrategists in the World, and in 2022, he was named as one of the Top 50 influential researchers whose work could shape 21st-century politics and policy.
-He is a Prize-winning scholar who has written 25 books and more than 300 articles, including most recently 21st-Century Statecraft: Reconciling Power, Justice And Meta-Geopolitical InterestsSustainable History And Human DignityEmotional Amoral Egoism: A Neurophilosophy Of Human Nature And Motivations, and On Power: Neurophilosophical Foundations And Policy Implications.
+He is a prize-winning scholar who has written 25 books and more than 300 articles, including most recently 21st-Century Statecraft: Reconciling Power, Justice And Meta-Geopolitical Interests, Sustainable History And Human Dignity, Emotional Amoral Egoism: A Neurophilosophy Of Human Nature And Motivations, and On Power: Neurophilosophical Foundations And Policy Implications.
 His current research focuses on transdisciplinarity, neuro-techno-philosophy, and the future of philosophy, with a particular emphasis on the interplay between philosophy, neuroscience, strategic culture, applied history, geopolitics, disruptive technologies, Outer Space security, international relations, and global security.